 These old fashioned varieties are the most fragrant of all the Freesia cultivars and these ambrosial beauties are well suited to Australian conditions.

-These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, then bloom in late winter/spring, avoiding the heat, before going into dormancy, when a hot summer is appreciated.
+These hardy South African bulbs enjoy cool winters (when they initiate buds), then begin their seasonal growth with the warm, moist soils of autumn, growing foliage through winter, then bloom in late winter/spring, avoiding the heat, before going into dormancy, when a hot, dry summer is appreciated.

-Freesia bulbs are best left to naturalise and will only need to be lifted for Daffodil Division every three or four years.
-In cold climates they may need some protection from hard frosts – plant in pots or morning shade or add a layer of straw mulch to combat.
+Freesia bulbs are best left to naturalise and will only need to be lifted for division every three or four years.
+In cold climates they may need some protection from hard frosts – plant in pots, or morning shade or add a layer of straw mulch to protect.
 They should also be pretty dry in their dormancy, or ensure the soil is well drained.
 If you live in a Cold climate, you can plant your Freesias in spring for a late summer to autumn show.

-Supplied as: Bulb
+Supplied as: Bulbs